cornish-tools/cornish-spellchecker/README.md

 Copyright (c) 2023 Cornish Tools, Akademi Kernewek

-The main part of the spell-checker is derived from the Akademi Kernewek word list provided by the Cornish Language Office, released under Creative Commons Attribution NonCommercial 4.0.
-This spell-checker is released under the same license <https://creativecommons.org/licenses/by-nc/4.0/>.
+The main part of the spell-checker is derived from the Akademi Kernewek word list provided by the Cornish Language Office, released under Creative Commons Zero.
+This spell-checker is released under the same license <https://creativecommons.org/public-domain/cc0/>.

 # Bibliography